-Following an ITV programme exposing the issues with ‘pre-planned’ funeral plans, I’ve received a flurry of emails and messages from readers on the subject.
+Following an ITV programme exposing the issues with ‘pre-planned’ funeral plans, I have received a flurry of emails and messages from readers on the subject.

 Pre-paid funeral plans are financial plans that you pay into (often monthly) where you are essentially saving up to pay for your funeral.
-The main selling points of these plans are that they take the stress and worry of arranging and paying for a funeral away from your loved ones.
+The main selling point of these plans is that they take the stress and worry of arranging and paying for a funeral away from your loved ones.

 What have you been telling me?

-Stephanie from York told me about Renee’s (her Mum) pre-planned funeral plan.
+Stephanie from York told me about Renee’s (her Mum’s) pre-planned funeral plan.
 Renee paid in excess of £650 into a plan for 18 months before she sadly passed away.
-When Stephanie contacted the plan provider she was shocked to discover that most of the money Renee had paid had gone towards the providers fees meaning that the cost of the funeral was no-where near covered.
+When Stephanie contacted the plan provider she was shocked to discover that most of the money Renee had paid had gone towards the provider’s fees meaning that the cost of the funeral was nowhere near covered.

 What are your rights?

-I always say that ‘consumers should get what it says on the tin” – this is not something that I’ve made it, its precisely what the Consumer Rights Act says.
+I always say that ‘consumers should get what it says on the tin”.
 Consumers should also not be misled.
 So what does this mean in relation to funeral plans?
-Very simple, it means that those selling funeral plans should spell out, in plain English, the following information i) how much you will be per month and in total ii) exactly how much of your money will go towards your funeral and how much they will take in fees iii) exactly what will be paid for and iv) whether the entire cost of the funeral will be covered.
+Put simply, it means that those selling funeral plans should spell out, in plain English, the following information: i) how much you will pay per month, and in total, ii) exactly how much of your money will go towards your funeral and how much they will take in fees, iii) exactly what will be paid for, and iv) whether the entire cost of the funeral will be covered.

-Only use a reputable provider and get them to put in writing exactly what is and isn’t covered.
+Only use a reputable provider and get them to put in writing exactly what is and is not covered.